 Commit, push the branch, and initiate a pull request.
 Wait for tests to pass, then merge the PR.

-In a clean new release only directory, checkout master.
+In a clean new release only directory, check out master.

 Create a new virtualenv in this directory to ensure a clean Python environment:

-Install the development and release requirements:
+Install the production and packaging requirements:

-Cleanup build and dist folders:
+Clean up build and dist folders:

 rm -rf build dist pyxform.egg-info